thephez/dash-docs/_includes/devdoc/guide_transactions.md

-Even better, using new public keys or [unique addresses][]{:#term-unique-address}{:.term} when accepting payments or creating change outputs can be combined with other techniques discussed later, such as CoinJoin or merge avoidance, to make it extremely difficult to use the block chain by itself to reliably track how users receive and spend their satoshis.
+Even better, using new public keys or [unique addresses][]{:#term-unique-address}{:.term} when accepting payments or creating change outputs can be combined with other techniques discussed later, such as PrivateSend or merge avoidance, to make it extremely difficult to use the block chain by itself to reliably track how users receive and spend their duffs.

 Avoiding key reuse can also provide security against attacks which might allow reconstruction of private keys from public keys (hypothesized) or